-Short Answer: CSL Plasma’s donor compensation rate varies by location, but is usually around $20 for your first donation of the week and $20 to $45 for your second donation of the week.
+Short Answer: CSL Plasma’s donor compensation rate varies by location but is usually around $20 for your first donation of the week and $20 to $45 for your second donation of the week.
 Most regular donors earn about $270 per month, though it is possible to earn up to $700 with bonuses and frequent donations.
 Below, we detail CSL Plasma’s compensation rates and rewards, plus what you need to donate plasma.

 How Much Does CSL Plasma Pay per Donation?

-The amount that CSL Plasma will pay you per donation will depend on which location you visit, customer service representatives said.
+The amount that CSL Plasma will pay you per donation will depend on which location you visit.
 New donors receive around $50 for each of their first five donations, which they must complete within a specific period (anywhere from 21 to 45 days).
 After that, you can expect to earn about $20 for your first donation in a given week.

 Payment for your second donation of the week will vary based on your weight.
-Exact rates may vary by location, but were fairly steady among the donation centers we contacted in California, Georgia, Indiana, Maryland, and Texas: $25 for donors weighing 110 to 149 pounds; $40 for donors weighing 150 to 175 pounds; and $45 for donors weighing 176 pounds or more.
+Exact rates may vary by location but were fairly steady among the donation centers we contacted in California, Georgia, Indiana, Maryland, and Texas: $25 for donors weighing 110 to 149 pounds; $40 for donors weighing 150 to 175 pounds; and $45 for donors weighing 176 pounds or more.

 How Much Does CSL Plasma Pay per Month?

-While it is possible to make up to $400 per month, the average donor earns up to about $270 per month for their donations.
+While it is possible to make up to $700 per month, the average donor earns up to about $270 per month for their donations.
 You can earn more than the average by taking advantage of bonuses if your location offers them.

 Note that you cannot donate plasma more than once in two days or twice in seven days.
 This means that the maximum number of donations possible in a week is two, with a total of about eight possible donations in a given month.
 All plasma centers in the United States must comply with these limitations on donation frequency.